 There are 11 Non-Scheduled State Cooperative Banks as approved by RBI.
 Additionally, 1500 Non-Scheduled Urban Co-operative Banks as mentioned by the RBI.

-Non-Scheduled banks do not get the benefits like the Scheduled banks, and they are also not eligible for becoming the member of a clearinghouse.
+Non-Scheduled banks do not get the benefits like the Scheduled banks in India.
+They are also not eligible for becoming the member of a clearinghouse.
 This means that these banks cannot do inter-bank financial transactions and the clearance of cheques.

 Also Read: Savings Account vs Current Account